Japan votes in national election, 1st key test for Kishida | Politics

 Kishida's long-term grip on power will depend on how well he does in the election.

-The campaign has largely centred on COVID-19 response measures and revitalizing the economy.
-While Kishida's ruling party stressed the importance of having a stronger military amid worries over China's growing influence and North Korea's missile and nuclear threat, opposition parties focused on diversity issues and pushing for gender equality.
+The campaign has largely centered on COVID-19 response measures and revitalizing the economy.
+While Kishida's ruling party stressed the importance of having a stronger military amid worries over China's growing influence and North Korea's missile and nuclear threat, opposition parties focused on diversity issues and pushed for gender equality.

-Opposition leaders complain that recent LDP governments have widened the gap between rich and poor, did not support the economy during the pandemic and stalled gender equality and diversity initiatives.
+Opposition leaders complain that recent LDP governments have widened the gap between rich and poor, did not support the economy during the pandemic, and stalled gender equality and diversity initiatives.
+Japan this year ranked 120th in the World Economic Forum's 156-nation gender-gap ranking.

 Kishida has set a modest goal for the LDP and its coalition partner Komeito.
 He wants to jointly keep their majority, which would be 233 seats in the 465-member lower house.
 That's a low bar, considering that the LDP alone had 276 seats before the election.
 A big drop, even if the party keeps its majority, would be a bad start for Kishida's weeks-old administration.